 The Westmoreland Fayette Council, Boy Scouts of America, does not discriminate against anyone with regards to race, creed, or national origin.
-The following government programs are a part of the summer camps operations: The Pennsylvania Higher Education Association Agency, Summer Food Program of the USDA Government Donated Foods, and the State Milk Subsidy Program.
+The following government programs are a part of the summer camps operations: the State Milk Subsidy Program through the state Department of Education.
 Westmoreland Fayette Council is a non-profit organization and an equal opportunity employer.

-2022 Camp Kickoff
+2024 Camp Kickoff

-In Conjunction with the State of the Council Date: Monday January 24, 2022 Time: 7:00pm Location: Stanwood Elementary
+In Conjunction with the State of the Council Mt.
+Pleasant YMCA Date: Monday January 22, 2024 Time: 7:00pm

-2022 Spring Nature Walk
+2024 Spring Nature Walk

-Date: Saturday, May 7, 2022 Starting Time: 9:00 am Location: Camp Conestoga & Camp Buck Run
+Date: Saturday, May 4, 2024 Starting Time: 9:00 am

+Location: Camp Conestoga & Camp Buck Run